leap71/PicoGK/Documentation/README.md

 On Mac, you will get a few **security warnings** that are a tedious, because our libraries are unsigned.
 [Here is how to solve this](MacSecurity.md).

 What you have on screen is the **PicoGK Viewer**.
 You can click and drag in the viewer to rotate, scroll to zoom, and use the cursor keys to rotate by 15º.
-The viewer seems basic but has many powerful functions, including the ability to show objects in multiple colors, animate the view, save screenshots and even create timelapse animations.
+The viewer may seem basic but has many powerful functions, including the ability to show objects in multiple colors, animate the view, save screenshots and even create timelapse animations.
 If you like to test this out, check out the the [PicoGKExamples.TimeLapseAnimation.Task](https://github.com/leap71/PicoGK/blob/main/Examples/Ex_TimelapseAnimation.cs).
 We have animated entire gear trains and other moving objects in the viewer.

 ## Creating your own app